Amber Hsiao-Yang Chou

 hachou@uw.edu

-My published name is Amber H.Y.
+My publishing name is Amber H.Y.
 Chou.
 I'm on Google Scholar and ORCID.

 My name in Mandarin is 周筱陽 (Ch-oh Hsiao Yang).
 I was born and raised in Miaoli and Taichung, Taiwan.
-I enjoy travelling, hiking, skiing, and playing with my two cats!
-My pronouns are she/her/hers.
+I enjoy travelling, hiking, skiing, and spending time with my two cats!

-Jan 25, 2024 The paper I co-authored is accepted for publication in Journal of NeuroEngineering and Rehabilitation (JNER), titled “NSF DARE — Transforming Modeling in Neurorehabilitation: A Patient-in-the-Loop Framework”.
+Jan 25, 2024 The paper I co-authored is published on Journal of NeuroEngineering and Rehabilitation (JNER): “NSF DARE — Transforming Modeling in Neurorehabilitation: A Patient-in-the-Loop Framework”.
 Link to the paper.